MicrosoftDocs/quantum-docs-pr/articles/overview/what-is-qsharp-and-qdk.md

 - Running [Q# from the command line](xref:microsoft.quantum.install.standalone) is the quickest way to get started.

-- Run standalone Q# programs using [Jupyter Notebooks with IQ#](xref:microsoft.quantum.install.jupyter), an extension to the .NET Core SDK used by Jupyter and Python to provide the core functionality for compiling and simulating Q# operations.
+- Run standalone [Jupyter Notebooks with IQ#](xref:microsoft.quantum.install.jupyter), a Jupyter extension for compiling, simulating, and visualizing Q# programs.

 - If you are familiar with [Python](xref:microsoft.quantum.install.python), you can use it as a host programming platform to get started.
 Python enjoys widespread use not only among developers, but also scientists, researchers and teachers.